rikingurditta/csc494/questions for alec.md

 - $\mathbf M$ is SPD (symmetric positive definite) if $\mathbf M$ is symmetric and $\mathbf M \mathbf x \cdot \mathbf x \geq 0$
 - is it for using newton's method, since we need to find the root of $\displaystyle \frac{\partial E}{\partial \mathbf x}$ so we need the hessian to be positive to use convex optimization methods like newton's?
+  - Alec says non convex functions might have a "rotation" in Hessian maybe just for some subspace, but this would cause H * gradient to point in wrong direction for energy minimization

 ### Is there any reading you suggest on how to project a matrix to be SPD

 - looks like the reference ([Teran et al 2015](https://www.math.ucla.edu/~jteran/papers/TSIF05.pdf)) says just diagonalize and clamp eigenvalues to 0
+- Alec says TinyAD does it !! don't need to read about it